Joseph Stones

-Lance Sergeant Joseph William Stones (1892 – 18 January 1917) was a British soldier during the First World War who was executed for cowardice.
+Lance Sergeant Joseph William Stones (1892 – 18 January 1917) was a British soldier during the First World War who was executed for shameful casting away his arms in the presence of the enemy.
 He later became the first Briton so executed to have his name added to a war memorial.

 Background

 Stones was born and grew up in Crook, County Durham, and worked as a miner before the war.
 When the war began in 1914 he volunteered to join the British Army, but was rejected because he was too short in height.
 By 1915 the army had lowered its requirements, and Stones joined the 19th Battalion, Durham Light Infantry in 1915.
 He was commended for his bravery several times, and fought in the Battle of the Somme.

 Night of 26 November 1916 and subsequent military legal proceedings

 The incident for which he was executed occurred in the trenches near Arras on 26 November 1916.
+Stones was charged with shameful casting away his arms and appeared before a court martial on Christmas Eve 1916.
+Stones was defended by Captain Walmington, a 40 year old qualified solicitor.
 According to his statement at his court martial, his officer, Lieutenant James Mundy, mortally wounded during an encounter with a German patrol approaching the British trenches, ordered him to go for help.
+Stones was next seen by a Sgt Foster at a battle post about 700 yards from the front line.
+In evidence Foster testified that Stones was without his rifle and bayonet.
+He was later described as being 'in a pitiable state of terror.'
 Stones testified that he was unable to fire his rifle because its safety catch was on and the cover was over the breech, so he had jammed it across the trench and abandoned it to slow down what he took for a German raiding party entering the British line, whilst he withdrew to the rear seeking help.
-He was subsequently stopped by Brigade police further back attempting to outside the forward line trenches area.
+This explanation has been challenged by historian Gordon Corrigan who noted that a rifle placed across a trench does not constitute a barrier, and a far more practical method of slowing the Germans would simply be to open fire on them.
+Removal of the breech cover takes less than a second.